codership/documentation/galeracluster/source/documentation/install-mysql.rst

 There are two packages involved in the installation of Galera Cluster for MySQL: the MySQL database server, but one that has been built to include the :term:`wsrep API`; and the :term:`Galera Replication Plugin`.
 The ``yum`` repositories include Galera Arbitrator with the Galera Replication Plugin, but for Debian-based distributions using ``apt-get`` you'll need to include add it to your installation instruction.

 .. note:: If SELinux (Security-Enhanced Linux) is enabled on the servers, disable it.
 See :ref:`Disabling SELinux for mysqld <disable-selinux>`.
 Also, if AppArmor is enabled on the servers, disable it.
 See :ref:`Disabling AppArmor <disable-apparmor>`.
+However, this is optional, and there are methods to enable the context files.

 So, for Debian-based distributions using the ``apt-get`` package manager, execute the following from the command-line: